Fisher Island Day School Sued; Complaint Alleges Invented Rules, Retaliation, and Improper Disciplinary Practices

 ALLEGATIONS REGARDING THE STUDENT

-According to the complaint, A.M. is a well-adjusted, respectful, engaged, and academically on-track student with no disciplinary history or behavioral record who never gave the School a legitimate reason for removal.
+According to the complaint, A.M. is a well-adjusted, respectful, engaged, and academically on-track student with no disciplinary history or behavioral record who never gave the School a legitimate reason to target him.
 The lawsuit alleges that the School engaged in a targeted, pretextual, and retaliatory course of conduct that ultimately resulted in A.M.’s constructive dismissal in mid-March 2026, late in the academic year, leaving the family with few viable educational alternatives.
-A.M. is far from the only victim.
-Other students and educators have endured the exact same playbook at Fisher Island Day School; invented rules with no standards, selective enforcement against chosen targets, and predetermined removals.
+The complaint further alleges that A.M. is not the only student affected.
+The complaint further alleges, upon information and belief, that other students and educators have experienced similar conduct at Fisher Island Day School, including the use of undefined rules, selective enforcement, and predetermined removal decisions.

 THE “ACADEMIC WATCH” DESIGNATION